Move over super mums – here comes Super Gran (and I’m not talking about the children’s series).

 Some grandmothers say their adult children have unreal and unfair expectations of what the grandparenting role should entail.

 They feel there is little gratitude for the extra commitment and responsibility they take on.
-There is even a sense the adult children have convinced themselves they are doing the grandparents a favour by allowing them to spend extra time with the grandchildren.
+There is even a sense the adult children have convinced themselves they are doing the grandparents a favour by allowing them to spend extra time with their grandchildren.

 Some grandmothers express concern at the lack of appreciation and understanding regarding the physical toll of chasing after young children in their care when at grandparenting age.